Basel, die Martinskirche. Foto/Photo: TES

 The Monasteries of Basel

-Almost 500 years ago, in 1525-1529, the ten monasteries in Basel ceased to exist.
+Almost 500 years ago, between 1525 and 1529, the ten monasteries in Basel ceased to exist.
 The city became the new owner.
 The bishop, too, left the town and went to Porrentruy.
-The Reformation reached Basel, and 450 years of history ended.
+The Reformation reached Basel, marking the end of 450 years of history.

-The first monastery St. Alban was founded in 1083.
-The second monastery was St. Leonhard, which was consecrated around 1133.
+The first monastery, St. Alban, was founded in 1083.
+The second monastery, St. Leonhard, was consecrated around 1133.

 The St. Alban Monastery, unknown artist, 19th century.
 Photo: Wikipedia